Starting the Pill for the First Time

 Which pill will you get?

 Your pharmacist will recommend either the combined pill or the mini pill based on your health assessment.
+You do not need to decide before your appointment.

 Combined pillMini pill